PoisotLab/ms_networkary_classifiers/README.md

 supervised and unsupervised learning, @Becker2022OptPre found that the ensemble was *not* the best model, and was specifically under-performing compared to models using biological traits.
 This may be because the dataset of
-@Becker2022OptPre was known to be under-sampled, and so the network itself contained less information than the network and species traits.
+@Becker2022OptPre was known to be under-sampled, and so the network alone contained less information than the combination of the network and species traits.
 There is no general conclusion to draw from either these results or ours, besides reinforcing the need to be pragmatic about which models should be included in the ensemble, and whether to use an ensemble at all.
-In a sense, the surprising performance of the ensemble model should form the basis of the first broad
-recommendation: optimal training set balance and its interaction with connectance and the specific binary classifier used is, in a sense, an hyperparameter that should be assessed.
-The distribution of results in
-@fig:optimbias and @fig:optimvalue show that there are variations around the trend, and multiple models should probably be trained on their "optimal" training/testing set, as opposed to the same ones.
+In a sense, the surprising performance of the ensemble model should form the basis of the first broad recommendation: optimal training set balance and its interaction with connectance and the specific binary classifier used is, in a sense, an hyperparameter that should be assessed following the approach outlined in this manuscript.
+The distribution of results in @fig:optimbias and @fig:optimvalue show that there are variations around the trend, and multiple models should probably be trained on their "optimal" training/testing set, as opposed to the same ones.

 The results presented here highlight an interesting paradox: although the k-NN model was ultimately able to get a correct estimate of network structure (see